• Home

 Read: Unfu*k Yourself: Get Out of Your Head and into Your Life

 • Be resourceful – People can reinvent themselves at any age.
 80-year olds are getting college degrees and thriving.
 Those who have lost a loved one have turned it around to do good in the world.
-If something doesn’t seem to be working for you focus on finding a solution rather than wallowing in pity.
+If something isn’t working for you focus on finding a solution rather than wallowing in pity.

 Read: Stretch: Unlock the Power of Less – and Achieve More Than You Ever Imagined

-• Don’t bitch, moan, and blame – A sure sign of insecurity is a person who is a whiny, blaming pain in the butt.
+• Don’t bitch, moan, and blame – A sure sign of insecurity is a person who is constantly whining.
 No one wants them around, or their anger gets them in trouble.
 If you feel the urge to pitch a bitch, scream into a pillow when no one is around.
 Then, turn your frustration into something constructive and focus on that.
 Or, do something that makes you feel better like taking a walk, going to a museum, or watching a funny movie.

 Even worse– Don’t put the blame on yourself for something you have no control over.